I caught myself doing it again today.

 Example: "Audit the system and fix issues"

-Sub-agent (t=2s): Load task orchestration tools, create plan
+Sub-agent (t=2s): Load clawlist skill, create plan

 Sub-agent (t=5s): Spawn 3 parallel agents for different audit areas

-Sub-agents (t=10s-55m): Run healthchecks, scan logs, test capabilities
+Sub-agents (t=10s-55m): Run healthcheck, scan logs, test tools

 Sub-agent (t=55m): Collect results, write report, commit to git